Presidency of John Quincy Adams: Internal improvements

 Unlike other aspects of his domestic agenda, Adams won congressional approval for several ambitious infrastructure projects.
 Between 1824 and 1828, the United States Army Corps of Engineers conducted surveys for a bevy of potential roads, canals, railroads, and improvements in river navigation.

 Adams presided over major repairs and further construction on the National Road, and shortly after he left office the National Road extended from Cumberland, Maryland to Zanesville, Ohio.
 The Adams administration also saw the beginning of the Chesapeake and Ohio Canal; the construction of the Chesapeake and Delaware Canal and the Louisville and Portland Canal around the falls of the Ohio; the connection of the Great Lakes to the Ohio River system in Ohio and Indiana; and the enlargement and rebuilding of the Dismal Swamp Canal in North Carolina.
 Additionally, the first passenger railroad in the United States, the Baltimore and Ohio Railroad, was constructed during Adams's presidency.

+In September 1827, while Adams was vising Massachusetts, he toured a mill owned by Benjamin Bussey on Mother Brook.
+The Dedham Woolen Mill was one of the first companies in the country to undertake the entire process of taking raw material and producing textiles in a single mill.

 Though many of these projects were undertaken by private actors, the government provided money or land to aid in the completion of many of those projects.
 The projects undertaken by the Adams administration in and around Ohio proved to be particularly important, as those projects enabled rapid development in Pittsburgh, Cincinnati, Cleveland, and Louisville.